 The date of the first filing of a patent application is called the priority date.
-In the patent system of first to file, this date becomes important, and if there are two patents/ patent applications with the same/substantially similar subject matter, the earlier priority date patent application/patent survives the other.
+In the patent system of first to file, this date becomes important, since if there are two patents/ patent applications with the same/substantially similar subject matter, the earlier priority date patent application/patent survives the other.

 If a filing has to be done in other countries, the priority of the initially filed application (parent application) -can be taken and filed in respective countries/regions.
 The subsequent applications shall have the same priority date as the parent application and are referred to as family members of the initial application and each other.
 The application process is generally similar but the format of application may differ from country to country and the applicant ordinarily cannot file without the professional assistance of a patent agent or attorney in that country/region.